Bringing Everything Together

 Typical phrases in stories

-You'll encounter these expressions constantly in Italian stories.
-They help set the mood and describe events.
+You will see these expressions all the time in Italian stories.
+They help create atmosphere and describe events.

-C'era una volta โ†’ Once upon a time (Classic fairy tale beginning)
+C'era una volta โ†’ Once upon a time (Classic fairy-tale start)

 Un giorno โ†’ One day (General story beginning)

-Tanto tempo fa โ†’ A long time ago (Distant past)
+Tanto tempo fa โ†’ A long time ago (Long ago)

 Una mattina โ†’ One morning (Specific time)

-Era una bella giornata โ†’ It was a beautiful day (Setting the mood)
+Era una bella giornata โ†’ It was a beautiful day (Setting the scene)

-In un piccolo paese โ†’ In a small town (Place indication)
+In un piccolo paese โ†’ In a small village (Location at the start)

-Questa รจ la storia di โ†’ This is the story of (Introduction)
+Questa รจ la storia di โ†’ This is the story of (Introducing the story)

 essere felice โ†’ to be happy

-Era molto felice - He was very happy
+Era molto felice - He/She was very happy

 essere triste โ†’ to be sad